What is a time of joy for many women was my darkest hour.

 When I left my pediatrician behind in my senior year of high school, my new, grownup doctor was much beloved by her patients and came highly recommended.
 I don’t remember much of my first Pap experience (do you?) except that as an unpenetrated young lady, it was extremely uncomfortable.
 Prior to this, the nurse who’d seen me first had glared at me with unrestrained annoyance and asked, “If you’re not sexually active, why are you having a pelvic exam?”
+The question would be repeated by my doctor.
 I was doing it because I thought it was the correct and responsible thing to do.
 But after her irritated sighing, I was not in a particularly relaxed state for it.

 Later, this doctor would prescribe me birth control pills for the first time, and when my blood pressure rose a bit after having been on them a few months, she threatened to take them away.
 I panicked -- at that point, I WAS sexually active -- which didn’t help my blood pressure much, on that or subsequent visits.

 The highly recommended doctor in question held the threat of denying me birth control pills over my head for a few years.
-In retrospect, I’m not sure what her point was, especially considering that hypertension runs thickly in my family, and she never actually gave me any advice on how to make my blood pressure lower, aside from the equally unpleasant and oft-repeated suggestion that I lose weight or else have her refuse to refill my prescription.
+In retrospect, I’m not sure what her point was, especially considering that hypertension runs thickly in my family, and she never actually gave me any advice on how to make my blood pressure lower.
 Would me being pregnant be preferred over my taking birth control and dealing with the blood pressure issue in some other way?
 I’ll never know.
 I never asked.

 It wasn’t until I was in my mid-20s that I realized Pap smears didn’t have to be miserable.
 Although sometimes they were, like the time a Planned Parenthood doctor chose the moment when I was literally in the stirrups with the speculum in place to ask me if I’d ever considered diet and exercise.
 Or the time another doctor roughly fished around in my innards for several miserable minutes, demanding out loud, “Where IS your cervix?”
 I don’t know, ma’am, I can’t see it from here.
 But most of the time they were minor inconveniences.